JunoGT/password-validator/README.md

 This project is organized into the following main components:

-### Password Validator Interface
-The `PasswordValidator` defines the contract for password validation.
-This interface outlines the structure for any class that validates passwords.

 ### CustomPasswordValidator
-Implements the `PasswordValidator` interface and contains the logic to validate passwords.
+Implements a `PasswordValidator` ([interface](https://github.com/athenaeum-brew/password-validator)) and contains the logic to validate passwords.
 The criteria include:
 - Must be at least 8 characters long.
 - Must contain at least one uppercase letter, one lowercase letter, and one numeric digit.
 - Must contain our sponsor